SwissLife-OSS/Confix/README.md

 Here is an example of a `.confix.project` file:

 > Note: Unless you use component repositories everything in this file is optiona.
-If you do not specify any environments, configuration files, configuration providers or repositories, Confix will use the defaultx that are defined in the `.confixrc` or in `.confix.repository` file.
-So dont worry your `.confix.project` **file will most probably be empty**, as you configure everything on the .confixrc level or in the .confix.repository files.
+If you do not specify any environments, configuration files, configuration providers or repositories, Confix will use the defaultx that are defined in the `.confixrc` or in `.confix.solution` file.
+So dont worry your `.confix.project` **file will most probably be empty**, as you configure everything on the .confixrc level or in the .confix.solution files.

 ```json
 {